learnk8s/learnk8s.io/src/bsk201903/visualiseYaml.md

-## Is there any tool to visualise the dependency between YAML files?
+## How do you visualise dependencies in your Kubernetes YAML files?

-> **TL;DR:** Not for YAML.
-But you can visualise your dependencies in the cluster with [Weave Scope](https://github.com/weaveworks/scope) or [Istio](https://istio.io).
+> **TL;DR:** There isn't any static tool that analyses YAML files.
+But you can visualise your dependencies in the cluster with [Weave Scope](https://github.com/weaveworks/scope), [KubeView](https://github.com/benc-uk/kubeview) or tracing the traffic with [Istio](https://istio.io).

 When you have a large number of resources in your cluster, you might lose track of all relationships between them.

 Keeping track of dependencies is even more challenging when you're managing distributed teams or have several clusters.

-_Wouldn't be nice if you could have a tool that reads a repository and show the dependencies between your Deployments, Services, Persistent Volume Claims, etc.?_
+_Would not be nice if you could have a tool that reads a repository and show the dependencies between your Deployments, Services, Persistent Volume Claims, etc.?_

 Unfortunately, such a tool doesn't exist for YAML.